 2023 Swinney 'Farvie' Grenache

-The 2023 Farvie Wines will be released on the 17th of February 2025 and are available on allocation.
+The 2023 Farvie Wines are available on allocation.

 Mike Bennie, www.winecompanion.com.au, January 2025